SilverHoodCorp/polar-bookshelf/README.md

    Google Drive, etc but Polar keeps track of your notes for you.

  - Distributed collaboration with other Polar users.

+ - Tagging system and the ability to perform advanced functions on the tags.

+ - Native cloud sync.

+ - Management UI for all the notes you've worked on (editing, changing them, adding metadata, etc).

 # Principles